-When launched App Store, Apple thought a commission model would be the best way to encourage app development.
+When App Store was launched, Apple thought a commission model would be the best way to encourage app development.
 At the time, many other software sellers charged commissions over 30%.

-➤ In fact, as claimed by Google and Apple, the number of app developers paying 30% commission rate is limited.
+➤ In fact, as claimed by Google and Apple, the number of app developers paying a 30% commission rate is limited.

-On the other hand, since 30% commission rate is applied to the developers whose sales exceed a certain amount, commission income from these developers appears to account for a high percentage of total commission income.
+On the other hand, since a 30% commission rate is applied to developers whose sales exceed a certain amount, commission income from these developers appears to account for a high percentage of total commission income.